Spring Cleaning List for Your HVAC System

 Air Conditioner Maintenance

 Maintenance of your air conditioner should be one of the primary to-do’s on your spring cleaning list.
-A licensed HVAC contractor can remove dirt and detritus from difficult-to-reach components and give your air conditioner a tune-up for the upcoming summer to prevent performance issues.
+This involves removing dirt and detritus from difficult-to-reach components and give your air conditioner a tune-up for the upcoming summer to prevent performance issues.

 Air Conditioner Coil Cleaning